Vice DLG F3K

 Hardware included: everything you need to assemble your Vice is included, servo tray, aileron servo arms, control rods, horns, links, Kevlar thread for tail surfaces.

-Order this model today or give us a call or e-mail us with any ordering questions, we'll be happy to help you make the right equipment choices for this glider.
+Give us a call or e-mail us with any ordering or technical questions, we'll be happy to help you make the right equipment choices.

 About the manufacturer: Technoepoxy is a company dedicated to the manufacture of composite materials, designs of high performance RC models and UAVs of various types and sizes.
 Over 30 years experience guarantees our work with models such as Llanero, Dardo, Vario, Acro, Mosquito, Prisma I, Prisma II, Victor and Vector.
 They specialize in high tech composites including vacuum and pressure layups.
 They master the latest techniques in 3D modeling and make high performance models with the best fit and finish.